-We, the Fish and Wildlife Service (Service), propose to revise the regulations governing the annual Migratory Bird Hunting and Conservation Stamp Contest (also known as the Federal Duck Stamp Contest (contest)).
-Our amendments would update our contact information; update common names and spelling of species on our list of contest design subjects; correct minor grammar errors; and specify the requirement to include a second, appropriate, migratory bird species in the artwork design beginning with the 2016 contest.
+We, the U.S. Fish and Wildlife Service (Service), propose to revise the regulations governing the annual Migratory Bird Hunting and Conservation Stamp Contest (also known as the Federal Duck Stamp Contest (Contest)).
+Our proposed amendments would remove the previously specified permanent theme and the mandatory inclusion of an appropriate hunting element within all Contest entries and revise the qualifications of the judging panel to reflect this change.
+This change would be scheduled to begin with the 2022 Contest.

-We will accept comments that we receive on or before March 14, 2016.
-Please note that if you are using the Federal eRulemaking Portal (see ADDRESSES section, below), the deadline for submitting an electronic comment is 11:59 p.m.
+We will accept comments that we receive on or before July 23, 2021.
+Please note that if you are using the Federal eRulemaking Portal (see ADDRESSES, below), the deadline for submitting an electronic comment is 11:59 p.m.
 Eastern Time on the closing date.

 You may submit comments by one of the following methods:

-We will post all comments on http://www.regulations.gov.
-This generally means that we will post any personal information you provide us (see Public Comment Procedures and Public Availability of Comments under SUPPLEMENTARY INFORMATION for more information).
+We will not accept hand-delivered, emailed, or faxed comments.
+We will post all comments on https://www.regulations.gov.
+This generally means that your entire submission—including any personal identifying information—will be posted on the website.
+See Public Comments Procedures and Public Availability of Comments, below, for more information.

 Start Further Info